Inside: Here are 8 super fun, super spooky Halloween activities for kids and grandkids. Buckle up and enjoy—you’re in for the ride of your life!

 - Give a plate of ghost and pumpkin marshmallows to each child

-- The kids/grandkids can either paint the marshmallow or they can dip the marshmallows into the paint
+- The kids/grandkids paint the marshmallows with the paint.

 - Remove excess paint with a brush or the image will look blurred